meng-ucalgary/seng-637-assignment-1/assignment1-report-template.md

 #### Approach being taken

-1. Explore the common routines that a user would do when he visits the ATM
+1. Explore the common routines that a user would do when they visit the ATM
 2. Also explore what the user can potentially do when he visits the ATM, like pressing incorrect buttons
 3. Explore all the functions little bit
 4. After every transaction, check the balance in the accounts, and the logs to verify if everything has been recorded correctly